Comparing IM Cannabis (IMCC) & The Competition

-IM Cannabis (NASDAQ: IMCC) is one of 43 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its peers?
-We will compare IM Cannabis to similar businesses based on the strength of its risk, valuation, institutional ownership, profitability, earnings, dividends and analyst recommendations.
+IM Cannabis (NASDAQ: IMCC) is one of 43 public companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its rivals?
+We will compare IM Cannabis to similar businesses based on the strength of its analyst recommendations, dividends, risk, earnings, profitability, institutional ownership and valuation.

+13.7% of IM Cannabis shares are held by institutional investors.
+Comparatively, 17.9% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
+27.8% of shares of all “Medicinals & botanicals” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This is a breakdown of recent ratings and recommmendations for IM Cannabis and its peers, as reported by MarketBeat.com.
+This is a breakdown of current ratings and target prices for IM Cannabis and its rivals, as reported by MarketBeat.com.

 |Sell Ratings